Tasmania - East Coast

 The second stop was the Moulting Lagoon Game Reserve.
 Moulting Lagoon is a composite wetland site and is a coastal lagoon or a largely enclosed estuary.

-The third stop was at the Freycient National Park.
+The third stop was at the Freycinet National Park.
 Freycinet is a national park that occupies a large part of the Freycinet Peninsula, named after French navigator Louis de Freycinet, and Schouten Island.

 Lesson learned: Stop at a supermarket and shop for some groceries.
 At least carry fruits, chips, juices, chocolates and some snacks for the road.

 The accommodation was booked at St Helens for the night.
-Luckily the hotel had a restaurant and bar.
-The food was pretty good and we did enjoy the pastas and the garlic breads.
+Luckily the hotel, Bayside Inn Hotel, had a restaurant and a bar.
+The food that we ordered was very good and we did enjoy the pastas and the garlic breads.
 Thank God for it!

 In the morning we decided to explore St Helens.
 St Helens is the largest town and is known as the game fishing capital of Tasmania and is also renowned for its oysters.
 By now, I had already decided not to go ahead with my plan of Coast to Coast Tasmania and instead do only the East Coast.